Colorado District 8: Yadira Caraveo

 Matt Cartwright is seeking reelection for his fourth term.
 This district covers much of northeastern Pennsylvania and Wilkes Barre and Scranton- -coal mining country in the first half of the 20th century.
 He won a close race in 2020 with 51.2% of the vote, while Trump won the district by 3%.
 The district is rated R+4.

 Cartwright is a centrist-leaning liberal.
-He is a member of the Progressive Caucus who prides himself in his bipartisan efforts.
+He is a member of the Progressive Caucus who takes pride in his bipartisan efforts.
 As Pennsylvanians have many fracking-related jobs, Cartwright finesses environmental concerns: He supports research and development into carbon capture technologies and other ways to remove greenhouse gases from our atmosphere, and he supports legislation to ensure natural gas is extracted responsibly in a way that does not contaminate families' drinking water with toxic chemicals.

 Cartwright supports reproductive rights; campaign finance reform; renewable energy; strengthening Social Security and Medicare; expanding access to affordable health care; gun control; environmental protection, especially for abandoned mines in his district; improving education; LGBTQ+ rights; improving broadband access; labor unions; veteran’s benefits; greater funding of police departments; strong national defense; and, growing the local economy and small businesses (US Chamber of Commerce rating of 48%).